Faculty and Staff Resources

 - Provide accommodations only to students who are registered with Disability and Accessibility Resources (DAR).
 It is not your responsibility to provide accommodations to students who are not registered with DAR.

 - Refer students to DAR who have self-disclosed about a disability but may not be registered and could benefit from services.

 - Administer accommodations as approved by DAR.
 Contact DAR to discuss any concerns about an approved accommodation.

 - If students believe accommodations are not meeting disability-related needs, refer them back to DAR.

 - Use a syllabus statement and class announcements to invite students to discuss their learning needs.

-- Fill out test request form.
+- Fill out test request forms.

 - Disability-related information shared by students should be treated and protected as confidential medical information.
 This includes verbal communication, email and printed information.

-- Faculty do NOT have the right to ask students if they have a disability.
+- Faculty do not have the right to ask students if they have a disability.

-- For those students with documented disabilities, faculty do NOT have the right to ask about the nature of the disability.
+- For those students with documented disabilities, faculty do not have the right to ask about the nature of the disability.
 However, if students choose to disclose their disability, this information should be treated confidentially.